Moradi66/intro-to-android-workshop/Part-2/instructions.md

    We’ll like to have the buttons side-by-side so let’s put them in a nested layout.
 Remember when we started we created a layout called `RelativeLayout`?
 A nested layout refers to a layout within a layout.

-   This time, let’s add a `LinearLayout`.
+   This time, let’s add a `LinearLayout` and place all our buttons within it.

    ![alt text](screenshots/screenshot00012.png "nested LinearLayout")